 All in all, everything you need to know about the President's framework is right in its title: The plan "ensures that shared prosperity will keep the American dream alive for generations to come.
 A key component of that strategy must be a commitment to responsibility and living within our means."
 Is our federal government prepared to do just that -- and will the plan really work?
 Time will tell.

-For more information on government spending, see the links on the next page.
+For more information on government spending, see the links below.